 Image: “Dome over Manhattan,” rendering by F. Buckminster Fuller and Shoji Sadao

 This course is an introduction to and exploration of the Global South as an historical formation, as a (political) concept, and as a framework for literary and cultural analysis.
 It will address four principal aspects: (1) the emergence of the Global South as a historical and theoretical formation; (2) the function of the Global South as a political imaginary; (3) the relationship of the Global South to other transnational and comparative critical frameworks, including Postcolonial Studies; and (4) the potential of the Global South as a framework for Comparative Literature.

 Image: Willy Brandt et al., North-South: A Program for Survival (1980) (cover detail)

 This course explores departures from realism in the literatures of the Global South, deviations that may or may not be productively termed “magical realism.”
-It will consider the utility (and limits) of magical realism as a literary-critical category for facilitating cross-regional comparison.
-The first part of the semester will be spent historicizing the term in its European, Caribbean, and Latin American circulations, before turning attention to the global re-articulations of magical realism from the 1970s onwards; key here will be consideration of how “magical realism” overlaps with genres such as horror and science fiction.
+The goal will be to consider the utility (and limits) of magical realism as a literary-critical category.
+“Magical realism,” therefore, serves as a case study the challenges of—and methodologies necessary for—transcontinental (and trans-historical) comparison.
+The first part of the semester will be spent historicizing the term in its European, Caribbean, and Latin American circulations, before turning attention to the global re-articulations of magical realism from the 1970s onwards.